-1. Contractors and subcontractors are required to have a properly trained first responder complete with all the required equipment and supplies for their work sites.
-Contractors and subcontractors shall meet or exceed provincial requirements for first aid trained personnel.

-2. Veren Inc. shall provide emergency first aid service and emergency transportation when required by Provincial regulations.
+- 1. Contractors and subcontractors are required to have a properly trained first responder complete with all required equipment and supplies for their work sites.
+Contractors and subcontractors shall meet or exceed provincial requirements for first aid trained personnel. - 2.
+CPEC shall provide emergency first aid service and emergency transportation when required by Provincial regulations.